top of page

 When I first made this cake, I was skeptical about how well the rhubarb would cook, but it turned out soft and jammy inside, while the cake stayed moist and buttery.
 The lemon drizzle at the end adds just the right amount of zing to balance everything out.

 One thing I learned?
 Don’t rush the cooling process!
-The first time, I was impatient and drizzled the glaze on a warm cake—it melted right in.
+The first time, I was impatient and drizzled the glaze on a warm cake, and it melted right in.
 Lesson learned: let it cool completely for the best results.

 Rhubarb cake is one of those recipes you are likely to make again and again.
 Serve this cake warm or at room temperature, with a scoop of whipping cream or vanilla ice cream, if you desire!